TIY-ATL-ROR-2015-May/lectures/w02-oop/wed/questions.md

   takes a number of cards to draw, removes those cards from the Deck and returns them as an array.

-* Decks should implement the Enumerable interface.
-This means you will need to implement the `each` method on your Deck as specified in the Enumerable docs.

 * There should be a `peek` method to look at the top card of the deck without